DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT-FORWARDER/INTRODUCTION/Introduction.md

 EDI contains the following documents pertaining to all Trading partners.
 - **Inbound**
 	- **Functional Acknowledgement** – Receive functional acknowledgement that outbound document has been received by Trading partner.
+	- **Voyage advice** - Allows D365 to send a Purchase order document to the Freight forwarder.
 - **Outbound**
 	- **Functional Acknowledgement** – Send functional acknowledgement that inbound document has been received.